How to return to work after parental leave

 How often should you pump?

-• You’ll want to pump about as often as your baby eats and try to keep the same basic schedule.
-Maintaining a pumping regular helps sustain your milk supply and prevents plugged ducts and/or mastitis.
+- You’ll want to pump about as often as your baby eats and try to keep the same basic schedule.
+Maintaining a regular pumping schedule helps sustain your milk supply and prevents plugged ducts and/or mastitis.

 How long will pumping take?

-• On average, you’ll need to pump both breasts for 15 to 20 minutes every three hours.
+- On average, you’ll need to pump both breasts for 15 to 30 minutes every two to three hours.
 (Not including set-up, clean-up, or travel time.)

 How do I store my milk safely?